NetApp/FSx-ONTAP-samples-scripts/Infrastructure_as_Code/Ansible/snapmirror_report/README.md

 - A file with a list of the FSx for ONTAP file systems and their corresponding secrets.
 The format of the file is described below.

 ## Installation
-There are three files used to create the report:
+There are three components to this playbook:
-- `generate_report.yaml`: The main Ansible playbook that generates the report.
+- `generate_report.yaml`: The main Ansible playbook that calls the other files.
 - `get_all_fsxn_regions.yaml`: A collection of tasks that retrieves all the regions, that are enabled for the account, where FSx for ONTAP is also available.
 - `processs_region.yaml`: A collection of tasks that will process all the FSxNs within a region.